sci-oer/oo-course-wiki/testing/unitTesting.md

 Unit testing is intended to validate small parts, or units, of source code.
 A unit is any small testable part of an application.
 For Java applications a unit is often a class with each method considered as a sub-unit.

-Unit testing consists of Formal, repeatable tests that are designed for specific classes and methods; Each unit of an application has its own tests.
+Unit testing consists of formal, repeatable tests that are designed for specific classes and methods.
+Each unit of an application has its own tests.
 Unit testing should be created in parallel with development.
 Testing isn't something that should be done after the software is completed.

 >  Early repeatable testing saves programmer time overall and has the advantage that a test suite is built up and can be used for regression testing when software is modified.